cambronjay/gitit/README.md

 # gitit
-A sample project built with Ionic 2 which consumes the GitHub API via search.
+A sample project built with Ionic 2 which consumes the GitHub API via a simple search.

 -install ionic 2 and its dependencies